Home / Quick Links / Security

 • Protecting your mobile wallet

-You can use your Broken Hill Bank Visa Debit Card with Apple Pay, Google Pay or Samsung Pay, to create a mobile wallet on your phone, Apple Watch or another smart device.
+You can use your Broken Hill Bank Visa Debit Card with Apple Pay, Google Pay or Samsung Pay, to create a mobile wallet on your phone, Apple Watch or other smart device.
 It’s a fast, secure way to make contactless payments.
-And because your card number is never shared with the merchant or saved on your device, you can be confident your details are secure.
+Since your card number is never shared with the merchant or saved on your device, you can trust that your information remains secure.

 You can help keep your mobile wallet safe by:

-• Using a passcode or biometric security, such as Face ID, to lock your phone, so no one can use it if you lose it.
+• Using a passcode or biometric security, such as Face ID, to lock your phone, so no one can access it if you lose it.

 • Setting your phone to automatically lock after a few minutes.

-• Turning on your phone’s built-in security features and keeping your phone’s software up to date.
+• Enable your phone’s built-in security features and ensure that its software is always up to date.

 Staying safe when you’re banking on the go